 Nairobi’s Delamere Avenue in the 1940’s.

 “I went to Nairobi for a holiday that year to stay with Nanabapa, my grandfather.
 Shilo Bhabi and Kabiru Uncle, Dad’s older brother and his wife invited me for dinner to their house in High Ridge.
 Shilo Bhabi made kuku paka, chicken in coconut, her specialty and we had a dinner.
 No one else was there so Pilu and I could talk and get to know each other.”

 “He was well dressed and he was fair and good looking.
 We talked at dinner and I liked him.
 After dinner he took me for a long drive in his station wagon and we went to Sno-Cream in the town for ice-cream.
-We sat in a booth and talked more while we shared an ice cream sundae with nuts and chocolate sauce.”
+We sat in a booth and talked more while we shared an ice cream sundae.”

 “’Do you like the ice cream’’’ he said.